 To register licenses, refer to "Installation and Configuration Guide" > "Registering the license". - 1.
-Make sure that the cluster is working normally. - 2.
-Install the EXPRESSCLUSTER Server on a new server.
+Make sure that the cluster is working normally.

+- Install the EXPRESSCLUSTER Server on a new server.
 For details, see "Setting up the EXPRESSCLUSTER Server Installing the EXPRESSCLUSTER RPM" in "Installing EXPRESSCLUSTER" in the "Installation and Configuration Guide".
-Restart the server on which the EXPRESSCLUSTER Server was installed. - Access the other server in the cluster with a Web browser and click Add server in the Cluster WebUI config mode. - 4.
-By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS elastic IP resources (when using an AWS Elastic IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS virtual IP resources (when using an AWS virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS secondary IP resources (when using an AWS secondary IP resource). - Information on the IP Address of the server to add on the Details tab of Properties of the Azure DNS resources (when using an Azure DNS resource). - 5.
+Restart the server on which the EXPRESSCLUSTER Server was installed. - 3.
+Access the other server in the cluster with a Web browser and click Add server in the Cluster WebUI config mode. - 4.
+By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS elastic IP resources (when using an AWS Elastic IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS virtual IP resources (when using an AWS virtual IP resource). - Information on the IP Address of the server to add on the Details tab of Properties of the Azure DNS resources (when using an Azure DNS resource). - 5.
 Click Apply the Configuration File in the config mode of Cluster WebUI to apply the cluster configuration information on the cluster. - Note: Apply the configuration when the confirmation message is displayed. - 6.
 Perform Start server service of the server added from the Cluster WebUI config mode. - 7.
 Click Refresh data in the operation mode of Cluster WebUI to verify the cluster is properly working.

-2.22.2 Adding a server (Mirror disk or hybrid disk is used)
+2.19.2 Adding a server (Mirror disk or hybrid disk is used)